Lectures on Holomorphic Curves in Symplectic and Contact Geometry: Linear elliptic regularity

 In other words, $g = \p_s u$ \emph{in the sense of distributions}.
 One defines $\p_t u$ and higher order weak derivatives via similar formulas based on integration by parts, and in this way one can also speak of \defin{weak solutions} to equations such as $\dbar u = f$, where in general $u$ and $f$ need not be more regular than~$L^1_\loc$ (or even more generally, distributions).
 We say that a function on $\uU$ is of class $W^{k,p}_\loc$ if it is in $W^{k,p}(\uU')$ for every open subset $\uU'$ with compact closure $\overline{\uU}' \subset \uU$.
 In the following, we will consider Sobolev spaces of maps valued in complex vector spaces such as $\CC^n$; we'll specify the target space by writing e.g.~$W^{k,p}(\uU,\CC^n)$ whenever there is danger of confusion.
-The symbols $B$ and $B_r$ will denote the open balls in $\CC$ of radius $1$ and $r$ respectively.
-We will often make use of the \emph{Sobolev embedding theorem}, which in the present context implies that if $\uU \subset \CC$ is a bounded open domain with smooth boundary and $kp > 2$, then there are natural continuous inclusions
+The symbols $B$ and $B_r$ will as usual denote the open balls in $\CC$ of radius $1$ and $r$ respectively.